Green School Works Grants

 Massachusetts’ approximately 1,800 public school buildings are responsible for about 880,000 metric tons of carbon every year.
 Electrifying and decarbonizing these buildings represents a significant opportunity for the state to reach its goal of net zero emissions by 2050.
 However, with the increased costs of construction and competing capital needs, districts need additional resources for the installation and upgrades of clean energy infrastructure.

-Green School Works Implementation grants provide K-12 public schools that serve a significant percentage of students from low-income families with funding to implement projects that improve energy efficiency, reduce carbon emissions, or mitigate the impacts of climate change.
-This funding opportunity is intentionally broad and flexible.
-It is designed to support a range of project types from a small project involving a single technology to a full school decarbonization project.
+Green School Works grants provide K-12 public schools with funding to implement projects that improve energy efficiency, reduce carbon emissions, or mitigate the impacts of climate change.
 Up to 15% of an award's total funds can be used for project “soft costs,” such as design or project management.

-A total of $52.5 million will be available to schools through this program.
-Awards may range from $50,000 up to $5 million for projects with a larger scope.
+Up to $19 million will be available to schools for this round of funding.
+Awards may range from $50,000 up to $5 million for projects with a larger scope that opt for a recoverable grant of at least $2 million.
+See Section 8 (Budget & Award Limits) of the RFP for details on recoverable grants.

 Closed